umarcor/osvb/doc/apis/tool.rst

-.. _OSVB:API:Tool:
+.. _API:Tool:

 Tool
 ####

 This section covers the interface for executing sequences of tasks (workflows) involving interaction with EDA tools.
-Since each tool has different mechanisms for achieving the same results, the purpose of this interface is to provide homogeneous wrappers that use data from :ref:`OSVB:API:Project` for deciding which tasks to execute, the order, file dependencies and artifacts.
+Since each tool has different mechanisms for achieving the same results, the purpose of this interface is to provide homogeneous wrappers that use data from :ref:`API:Project` for deciding which tasks to execute, the order, file dependencies and artifacts.
 In terms of the :ref:`EDAA:Concept`, this piece belongs to layer 2, which consumes the specific EDA interfaces in layer 1 (EDA) and layer 4 (Project).